 A 2024 Boyd Co. site selection report identified a series of top warehouse sites in 11 Western states.
 Selected locations are smaller market cities on or proximate to major interstate highways, which have attractive industrial sites and a precedent for successful warehouse operations.
 Annual operating costs for these 20 Western cities are ranked in the Figure 1 and range from a high of $15.6 million in Otay Mesa, California, near San Diego, to a low of $12.3 million in Minden, Nevada.
 Minden is a popular landing spot near Lake Tahoe for companies leaving California’s costly Bay Area that has prime, shovel-ready warehouse sites.

 Another geographic shift involves responding to the rise in nearshoring, as companies from around the globe move their operations closer to the U.S. to minimize extended supply chain risks.
-Mexico has become the top destination for nearshoring, and, for the first time in more than 20 years, has passed China as the leading importer of goods into the United States.
+Mexico has become the top destination for nearshoring, and, for the first time in more than 20 years, has passed China as the leading exporter of goods to the United States.
 Nuevo León, bordering Central Texas, has become the leading destination in Mexico for nearshoring.
 The state has attracted some $50 billion during the past year in new manufacturing investment, most near its capital of Monterrey.

 The SH 130 Corridor in Central Texas—which links the high-growth Austin and San Antonio markets with Monterrey via superior highway and rail access—houses one of the hottest logistics markets in the country.
 Texas’ State Highway 130 was built as a high-speed alternative to I-35—one of the most congested interstates in the U.S. and notorious within the logistics community for heavy traffic, frequent accidents, and costly delays.
 Central Texas counties served by SH 130 are attracting significant new warehouse investment spurred by nearshoring as well as by demand generated by massive new investments by Tesla’s Gigafactory and numerous other new plant startups in the region.